jprknight/Office365FiddlerExtension/README.md

 2. **Review the result** on your own computer by installing Fiddler Classic, installing the extension, and...
 * Opening or double clicking the SAZ file.
 Loaded sessions are automatically analysed.
 * Importing the HTTP archive.
 Click File, Import Sessions, "HTTPArchive" and choose your HAR file.
-Once loaded click The Office 365 menu item, click 'Analyse All Sessions'.
+Once loaded click The Office 365 menu and click 'Analyse All Sessions'.
 * Importing the JSON browser net trace.
 Click File, Import Sessions, "NetLog JSON" and choose your JSON file.
-Once loaded click The Office 365 menu item, click 'Analyse All Sessions'.
+Once loaded click The Office 365 menu and click 'Analyse All Sessions'.

 ## Functionality Breakdown